Icelandic summer is calling you for an adventure. | Check this out!

 What does the Eyjafjallajökull name mean?

-Eyja means Islands
+Eyja means Islands.

-Fjalla means Mountains
+Fjalla means Mountains.

-Jökull means Glacier
+Jökull means Glacier.

-Put together you will have island-mountain-glacier.
+Put together you will have island-mountain-glacier, Eyjafjallajökull.

-The reason for that name is that after one of these stratovolcano eruptions occurred glacier runs covered land leaving nothing but water and only islands of land came up.
-People would sail in between the island placed farms and this is where the location’s descriptive name originates.
+The land going from Eyjafjallajökull to the sea is often named Landeyjar (where the name of the ferry dock Landeyjarhöfn comes from.).The reason for this name is that after one of the stratovolcano eruptions occurred, glacier runs covered the land, leaving nothing but water and islands of land.
+People would sail in between the newly formed islands and this is where the location’s descriptive name originates.

 Now, that’s a tricky one!
-The name Eyjafjallajökull didn’t really seem difficult to pronounce until we, Icelanders, started to have to talk about it to other non-Icelandic speaking humans.
+The name Eyjafjallajökull didn’t seem difficult to pronounce until we, Icelanders, started to have to talk about it to other non-Icelandic speaking humans.
 Then things really started to get complicated!

-Here are videos on how NOT:
+Here are videos on how NOT to pronounce Eyjafjallajökull:

 and HOW TO pronounce Eyjafjallajökull: